MEESAM749/Hospital-Emergency-Department-Simulator/README.md

 •	This simulator has been implemented in C++ using the QT Creator IDE for the design and implementation of the GUI.
 •	This program uses a single patient class to take care of all things like different types of beds and queues.
 •	Weibull and Pearson VI distributions have been used with Rejection Sampling to generate patient details like arrival time, treatment time and post treatment time.
-•	Currently it simulates one type of disease only.
-You may add more if you like but for the sake of our sanity, we have decided to just keep this to one disease for now.
+•	Currently it simulates one type of subdepartment(Gastrointerology) only.
+You may add more if you like but for the sake of our sanity, we have decided to just keep this to one subdepartment for now.
+What this means is that for now, all the patients arriving have gastro related issues only.
+This is because the parameters for the distributions vary from department to department.
 # Key Features:
 •	Fully functional
 •	Has a GUI